- Information for passengers

 Our role as a regulator and what we can do to help you.

-Complaints about crowding on trains should be addressed, in the fist instance, to the train operator concerned.
+Complaints about crowding on trains should be addressed, in the first instance, to the train operator concerned.

 Information about fares increases and penalty fares.

-The NRT Data Portal is an online interface for ORR's database of official and rail statisitcs.
-It contains information on safety, service satisfaction, rail usage, performance, network capability and assets, official statistics and much more.
+The ORR Data Portal is an online interface for ORR's database of official and rail statistics.
+It contains data on safety, service satisfaction, rail usage, performance, network capability and assets and much more.
 The Data Portal offers an interactive tool that will help you access standard reports or create your own reports.

 Under current health and safety law, railway operators should reduce the risk from gaps as low as is reasonably practicable.